LauJensen/hbox/README.md

 The `sites` folder contains your source-files for each site.
 These are human-readable unoptimized html, css and md files.

-The `dist`folder contains the sites which you deploy to your webserver, they are highly optimized and not necessarily readable by humans.
+The `dist` folder contains the generated sites which you deploy to your webserver.
+CSS is minified during builds, while image optimization is performed separately by `hbox optimize`.

 ### `hbox init`